jaspervdveen/vscode-stryker/docs/adrs/002-treat-every-root-folder-as-independent-project.md

 ### Mutation Server per Root Folder

 * **Pros:**
-  - Each project operates independently, allowing for different mutation testing frameworks or versions.
+  - Each project operates independently, allowing for usage of different mutation testing frameworks or versions in a workspace.
   - Simplifies management as each root folder is treated as a separate project.

 * **Cons:**